 Definition of Equity Swaps

-Equity swaps are a type of derivative contract between two parties who have agreed to swap a set of cash flow at set dates in the future.
-The two cash flows are commonly referred to as ‘legs’, with one leg being ‘floating leg’ whereas the other leg is referred to as the ‘equity leg’.
+Equity swaps are a type of derivative contract between two parties who have agreed to swap a set of cash flows at set dates in the future.
+The two cash flows commonly refer to as ‘legs’, with one leg being the ‘floating leg’ and the other being the ‘equity leg’.

 Explanation

-An equity swap is a type of financial derivative contract where two counterparties have agreed to exchange the future cash flow at set dates.
-These cash flows are commonly called legs of the swap.
-One among these legs is based on floating rate and, therefore, referred to as ‘floating leg’.
-While the other leg is based on the performance of the share, stock, or the stock market index, etc. So, the other leg of the cash flow is referred to as the ‘equity leg’.
+An equity swap is a financial derivative contract with two counterparties agreeing to exchange the future cash flow at set dates.
+These cash flows are commonly called the legs of the swap.
+One among these legs is based on a floating rate and, therefore, referred to as the ‘floating leg’.
+In contrast, the other leg is based on the performance of the share, stock, or stock market index.
+So, the other leg of the cash flow is called the ‘equity leg’.

 Features of Equity Swaps

-- An equity swap is quite identical to an interest rate swap, but unlike an interest rate swap in which one leg is being the fixed side, equity swaps are based on the return of the equity index.
+- An equity swap is identical to an interest rate swap, but unlike an interest rate swap in which one leg is on the fixed side, equity swaps are based on the return of the equity index.

-- Equity swaps are usually exchanged between large financial firms.
+- It usually exchanges between large financial firms.

-- It provides exposure to the equity index or the stock exchange without having possession of that stock.
+- It exposes the equity index or the stock exchange without possessing that stock.

 - Equity swaps hedge equity swaps exposure risk.